History & Culture

 Learn MoreThe World - Goldtower Central

-Delve into the rich history of ‘The Town They Called The World’ by visiting the Australian Street Art Award's Beast Monument/Memorial, The World.
+Delve into the rich history of ‘The Town They Called The World’ by visiting the Australian Street Art Award's Best Monument/Memorial, The World.
 Goldtower’s very own monumental tribute, The World.
 Located at Goldtower Central, you will discover The World; a striking tribute to a bygone era when Charters Towers was known as The World.
 Seven meters in height and four meters in diameter this solid structure is anchored on a granite base adorned with the tales of the Town.
 Unveiled as a commemorative gift to celebrate 150 years since the declaration of the goldfields, this magnificent sculpture was a generous gift from Goldtower Centrals owner Paul McIver.
 The World beckons you to embark on a captivating and historic journey through time.
 Make your mark on history like never before by becoming a citizen of The World.
 Simply scan the QR code located at the statue and receive your unique citizen number.
 This immersive experience fosters a sense of belonging, allowing you to forge a personal connection to Charters Towers’ golden legacy.
 The World stands as a historical landmark summoning all explorers and history enthusiasts alike.
 Easily accessible through the Goldtower Central Shopping Precinct and the Columbia Gold Mine rest stop, it offers a journey into the past, seamlessly blending modern convenience with charm and antiquity Your expedition to "The World" awaits!

 Learn MoreTownsville Museum and Historical Society